nicolabattaglino/meta-heartrate/README.md

 `source oe-init-build-env build_qemuarm`

-- Move to the folder /conf
+- Move to the folder /conf (under the /build_qemuarm folder)

 - Add these lines to the local.conf file
 ```